Lefteris-B/microwatt_design_challenge/Readme.md

 ## 2. Parameterizing MicroWatt + LiteX to Generate Custom PowerPC SoCs

-This project demonstrates how the MicroWatt core can be fully parameterized using the LiteX SoC generator — allowing the designer to create different MicroWatt CPU variants (area-optimized, performance-oriented, FPU-enabled, MMU-less, etc.) while integrating ChipFoundry IP blocks (SRAM + UART) into a Caravel-compatible ASIC design.
+This project demonstrates how the MicroWatt core can be fully parameterized using the LiteX SoC generator, allowing the designer to create different MicroWatt CPU variants (area-optimized, performance-oriented, FPU-enabled, MMU-less, etc.) while integrating ChipFoundry IP blocks (SRAM + UART) into a Caravel-compatible ASIC design.

 ### 🔧 MicroWatt Feature Parameter Mapping
 You can parameterize the Microwatt core by changing these VHDL generics in **core.vhdl**: